 [Illustration from the book Why We Sleep by Dr. Matthew Walker PhD]

 These 2 mechanisms work continuously together to induce and sustain sleep for 7.5 to 9 hours.
 They also help to maintain our alertness throughout the day.
 As perfect as these 2 mechanisms are, they are always in danger of being knocked out of sync by bad sleep habits, traveling across multiple time zones, or acute illnesses.
 These are just a few things that can alter our sleep.
-Other issues that create sleep problems but are not limited to are bad sleep behaviors, poor nutrition, lack of adequate exercise, bedroom environment, and having a negative association to your own sleep.
+Other issues that create sleep problems but are not limited to are bad sleep behaviors, poor nutrition, lack of adequate exercise, bedroom environment such darkness and a comfortable mattress, and having a negative association to your own sleep.

 I know the frustration of multiple bad nights of sleep.
 I have also felt the disappointment of trying multiple things to improve my sleep, only to fail.
 I have felt unfixable at times because I lacked the knowledge of how our bodies induce and maintain sleep.
 This is the biggest benefit in hiring a sleep consultant.
 A sleep consultant skips the unnecessary techniques and focuses on the techniques that will fit you best.
 We walk you through these techniques and provide continuous feedback to help you cultivate your plan and see improvement faster.
 If you are interested in what a sleep consultant can do to help you, schedule a free 15 minutes sleep evaluation.
 Let’s talk about your sleep issues.